 How to Get There

-Are you Flying instead of driving to Classic Not Plastic?
-The closest major airport is Long Beach Airport (LGB), 4100 Donald Douglas Drive.
-Located just three miles northeast of downtown, LGB sees hundreds of flights to and from major carriers including Delta Air Lines, American Airlines, Jet Blue Airways, and United Airlines.
+If you’re flying to CNP, the closest major airport is Long Beach Airport (LGB).
+At 4100 Donald Douglas Drive, the airport is three miles northeast of downtown.
+It features many major carriers, including Delta Air Lines, American Airlines, JetBlue Airways, and United Airlines.

 A red and blue neon sign announcing Fly DC Jets with a circular logo and airplane silhouette, glows in the night sky near Long Beach airport in California, home of Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana